Depresso-Team/Rahal/README.md

 Make sure you have the necessary dependencies installed, and the Xcode environment is properly set up for Swift development.

-## Contributions

-Contributions to this project are welcome!
-If you'd like to contribute, please fork this repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [contact@depresso.com](mailto:contact@depresso.com).
+If you have any questions or suggestions, feel free to reach out to us at [contact@depresso.com](mailto:pro.abdelrahmanismail@gmail.com).

 We hope you find this Ra7al - Tourist Guide iOS app valuable for your travel adventures in Egypt!
 Happy exploring! 🌍✈️🗺️